fatwang2/fasturl/README.md

 ## Installation

-1. Clone this repository or download the source code
+### Chrome Web Store (Coming Soon)
+The extension is currently under review by the Chrome Web Store.
+Once approved, you'll be able to install it directly from the store.

+### Manual Installation (Before Store Approval)
+1. Download the latest release ZIP file from [GitHub Releases](https://github.com/fatwang2/fasturl/releases)
+2. Unzip the downloaded file
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right corner
+4. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the extension directory
+5. Click "Load unpacked" and select the unzipped folder
+6. The extension icon should appear in your Chrome toolbar

+Note: When using developer mode, Chrome will show a warning message on startup.
+This is normal and you can safely dismiss it.
+The warning will go away once the extension is available on the Chrome Web Store.

 ## Usage